NoobGrinder420/PyGit/README.md

 # PyGit

-I made my own version of Git using Python as a way to learn file management (`os`, `sys`), hashing, and connecting URLs in Python.
+I made my own version of Git using Python as a way to learn about terminal and file management in python (`os`, `sys`), hashing, and connecting URLs in Python.
 I also developed a deeper understanding of version history management with Git (hashing, compressing, etc.).

 ## How to Use